doctorjei/setsb/README.md

 happens.

 The source should have come in this distribution.
-If not, you can download the entire package from http://fruitbat.n3.net.
-This package comes with source for DJGPP and for Borland C++.
-If the source was not included and you can't get it from my homepage, try mailing me at squirminworm@geocities.com.
+If not, you can download the entire package from https://github.com/doctorjei/setsb.
+This package comes with source which works with DJGPP and Turbo C++.
+If the source was not included and you can't get it, find me on the Internet and ask.

 ## Using this Program
 A DPMI server is required to run the DJGPP version of this program.
 If you don't